Here are some tips for making the most of your garden firepit.

 Nothing beats spending the evenings around a firepit with friends or family.
 We all know the standard firepit tips, like placing your firepit on a level surface and ensuring no flammable materials nearby could catch fire.
-These are all essential tips to keep in mind, but they don’t make for a fascinating read!
+These are essential tips to keep in mind, but they don’t make for a fascinating read!
 In this post, we’ll dive into nine unique firepit tips.
 You may have already heard of some, but we’re confident that most of you reading this will at least come away with a few new insights and new ideas to try for yourself.

-1. Sand for safety and heat damage
+1. Use sand for safety and heat damage

 2. Buy firewood in bulk for the best prices